bigblue/bigblue.github.io/_posts/2014-04-21-weave-auto-assigned-ips.md

 ---
 layout: post
-title:  "Auto assigning ips with Weave"
+title:  "Auto assigning IPs with Weave"
 short-title: "Auto assigning IPs with Weave"
 tags: docker weave
 category: weave
 author: Michael Vigor
 ---

-One of the minor annoyances with launching new containers onto a weave network is that currently you have to manually specify the ip address that each container will have.
+One of the minor annoyances with launching new containers onto a weave network is that currently you have to manually specify the IP address that each container will have.
 (This is something that the Weave team are working on and is currently [in the design phase](https://github.com/weaveworks/weave/wiki/IP-allocation-design)).

 In the mean time one simple solution to this is to use the etcd cluster already running across your coreos machines to store the central record of which IPs have been assigned to which containers across the network.
 I stumbled across [this bash script](https://github.com/gonkulator/weave-clanmgmt) on github by [gonkulator](https://github.com/gonkulator), and it does exactly that.

-I’ve made a couple of minor changes to the script and now you can specify the name of your container you are launching and get it assigned to a free ip address.
-This has the benefit that you can kill a container and relaunch it using the same ip address as before.
+I’ve made a couple of minor changes to the script and now you can specify the name of your container you are launching and get it assigned to a free IP address.
+This has the benefit that you can kill a container and relaunch it using the same IP address as before.

 ## Getting the management script